berezhinskiy/ecoflow_exporter/docker-compose/README.md

 - `grafana`
 - `ecoflow_exporter`

-When deploying the stack, docker compose maps port the default ports for each service to the equivalent ports on the host in order to inspect easier the web interface of each service.
+When deploying the stack, docker compose maps the default ports for each service to the equivalent ports on the host in order to more easily inspect the web interface of each service.

 ## Deploy with docker compose

 ⚠️ Make sure the ports `9090`, `9091`, `9093` and `3000` on the host are not already in use.

-To run them all together, do the following:
+To run all the services together, do the following:

 - Create `.env` file inside `docker-compose` folder: